sveltejs/rfcs/text/0002-observables.md

 ### Relationship with TC39 Observables

 There is a [stage 1 proposal for an Observable object](https://github.com/tc39/proposal-observable) in JavaScript itself.
-It's quite different from the design documented here, which suggests we might need to come up with an alternative name.
-For now, I'll distinguish between an 'Observable' (TC39) and an 'observable' (us).

 Cards on the table: I'm not personally a fan of Observables.
 I've found them to be confusing and awkward to work with.
 But there are particular reasons why I don't think they're a good general solution for representing reactive values in a component:

 * They don't represent a single value changing over time, but rather a stream of distinct values.
 This is a subtle but important distinction
-* Two different subscribers to the same observable could receive different values (!), where as in a UI you want two references to the same value to be guaranteed to be consistent
+* Two different subscribers to the same Observable could receive different values (!), where as in a UI you want two references to the same value to be guaranteed to be consistent
 * Observables can 'complete', but declarative components (in Svelte and other frameworks) deliberately do not have a concept of time.
 The two things are incompatible
 * They have error-handling semantics that are very often redundant (what error could occur when observing the mouse position, for example?).
 When they're not redundant (e.g. in the case of data coming over the network), errors are perhaps best handled out-of-band, since the goal is to concisely represent the value in a component template